 If you’re thinking the final shot below looks unrealistic – you’re right!
 But that’s as intended.
 The client wants the car to POP on the box art, and when you take the car out of the context of the studio, we have a bright red Camry with a mirror finish and lots of lighting hits.

-When moving your light source for light-painting, pay close attention to how the light plays on the surface of the car for a smooth finish.
+When moving your light source for light-painting, pay close attention to how the light plays on the surface.
 If you don’t like a shot, try again and move your light in a different pattern.

 Next week, I’ll review how to edit the studio photos and turn a silver car into red.